ryan-mcclue/ryan-mcclue/src/mcu.md

 Open loop, as no feedback of motor position
 Therefore, it's possible motor might slip steps and software gets out of sync Also, will require calibration (possibly with a limit switch?)
-Can be controlled with GPIO?
+Stator coil current controlled with GPIO?

 Say 32 steps per revolution, plus 64 time gear reduction, i.e. internal motor must rotate 64 times to get one external rotation
 (so a gear reduction of 64:1)